manorrock/birman/README.md

 And replace VERSION with the version you want to use.

-## Testing SNAPSHOT versions
+## Testing our development version

-Every night we push a SNAPSHOT version to Docker Hub.
-If you want to give the version under development a test drive use `snapshot` as the version for the instructions above.
+Upon every build we push our development version to Docker Hub.
+If you want to give the version under development a test drive use `latest` as the version for the instructions above.

 ## Important notice